findoslice/edjo-pinterest-api/README.md

  - `[colour]`, the array of colours specified in the initial user request
  -  `pagesize` the size of the page
  - `[image]`, the list of pinterest cdn URLs to images found by the search

+In the event that there are no matches to the query remaining or the token has expired, this endpoint will return an HTTP 204 No Content response and no body.

 ### `/next/delete/<token>`